ProjectIxian/Ixian-LiteWallet/README.md

 Double-click on the IxianLiteWallet.exe to start the wallet.

 ### Linux
-Download and install the latest Mono release for your Linux distribution.
+Install the dotnet runtime following the guide for your Linux distribution.
-The default Mono versions shipped with most common distributions are outdated.

-Go to the [Mono official website](https://www.mono-project.com/download/stable/#download-lin) and follow the steps for your Linux distribution.
+Go to the [Microsoft dotnet page](https://learn.microsoft.com/en-us/dotnet/core/install/linux) and follow the steps for your Linux distribution.
-We recommend you install the **mono-complete** package.

 Open a terminal and navigate to the IxianLiteWallet folder, then type
 ```
-mono IxianLiteWallet.exe
+./IxianLiteWallet.exe
 ```
 to start the wallet.

 ## Building
 ### Windows
-Visual Studio 2017 is required (Community Edition is fine), you can get it from here: [Visual Studio](https://visualstudio.microsoft.com/)
+Visual Studio 2022 (Community Edition is fine) with .NET Desktop Development Workload and Desktop Development with C++ Workload

 Several NuGetPackages are downloaded automatically during the build process.

 ### Linux
-Download and install the latest Mono release for your Linux distribution.
-The default Mono versions shipped with most common distributions are outdated.
+Install the dotnet SDK following the guide for your Linux distribution.

-Go to the [Mono official website](https://www.mono-project.com/download/stable/#download-lin) and follow the steps for your Linux distribution.
+Go to the [Microsoft dotnet page](https://learn.microsoft.com/en-us/dotnet/core/install/linux) and follow the steps for your Linux distribution.

-We recommend you install the **mono-complete** package.

 For Debian based distributions such as Ubuntu, type
 ```
-sudo apt install mono-complete nuget msbuild git gcc
+sudo apt install gcc git make unzip
 ```
 or if you have a Redhat based distribution, type
 ```
-sudo yum install mono-complete nuget msbuild git gcc
+sudo yum install gcc git make unzip
 ```

 Next you'll need to build the IxianLiteWallet solution.
 You can do this by typing the following commands in the terminal: